hreikin/odroid-arch-packages/README.md

 $ git clone https://github.com/hreikin/odroid-arch-pkgbuilds
 ```

-Then change directory into the file you wish to install, for example mesa-noegl :
+Then change directory into the file you wish to install, for example odroid-libgl-mali :

 ```
-$ cd mesa-noegl
+$ cd odroid-libgl-mali
 ```

 Then take a look at the 'PKGBUILD' to check everything is ok with nano before running 'makepkg -s' :